MichaelRoth42/Juicy-Blog-Stuff/how-to-start-blogging-with-vscode.md

 # How to start blogging with VScode

+Prologue: This blog is going to describe how to write blogposts with VScode and upload them with the terminal to Github.
+If you already have a Github repository and you want to get more familiar with using VScode and your terminal, this blog is for you.

 ## What?

 I'm trying to get more comfortable in VScode, since I realize that it helps me develop a better understanding of tech.
 Many of you might know already, I don't have a tech background, so sometimes I struggle with things.
 But the more I familiarize myself with, let's say Github, VScode and the terminal, the better I understand how things work together.